Security deposit basics

 If the landlord denies the application entirely or partly based on information from a screening agency or credit reporting agency, the landlord must tell you at the time of the denial that the information from the screening agency or credit reporting agency is the reason.
 Unless already given to you, the landlord must then give you the name and address of the screening agency.
 You have the right to dispute any inaccurate information.

-Other than the late rent fees, a landlord may charge the above-described fees only once per tenancy.
-A landlord may charge the following fees, so long as they are in writing as part of the rental agreement, more than once per tenancy:
+Except for the late rent fees, a landlord may charge the fees described above – fees for early termination and the screening fee — only once per tenancy.
+Like late rent fees, a landlord may charge the following fees more than once per tenancy, so long as they are in writing as part of the rental agreement:

-a penalty for a tenant’s tampering with a working smoke detector;
+a penalty for a tenant’s tampering with a working smoke detector or carbon monoxide alarm;

-a fee no greater than $50 for the violation of a written pet policy or a written rule relating to the premises;
+a fee no greater than $50 for the violation of a written pet policy or other written rule relating to the premises;

-Your landlord may require payment from you for utilities, television cable service and other services if you signed a rental agreement that makes you responsible for the costs.
+payment for utilities, public service charges, television cable service and other services if you signed a rental agreement that makes you responsible for the costs.
 This kind of payment is called a service charge.
 Your landlord can add a small, additional charge for some limited services such as cable television and direct satellite service.

 With only a very few exceptions, the landlord may not charge any other fees to the tenant.
-Note that this prohibition includes cleaning fees, for instance; beginning in 2010, the practice of charging tenants a cleaning fee is no longer permitted.
+This prohibition includes cleaning fees, for instance; the practice of charging tenants a cleaning fee is no longer permitted.